-Business-to-business branding is all about establishing a relationship with the customer.
-The majority of products and services are sold through direct contact with a salesperson, and the brand must give a comprehensive solution (not only a product or service, but ongoing support and someone to service the relationship)
+Business-to-business branding, or B2B branding is all about establishing a relationship with the customer.
+The majority of products and services are sold through direct contact with a salesperson, and the brand must give a comprehensive solution for their customers.
+So a B2B business is not only selling a product or service, but also engaging in ongoing support and engaging in relationship-building.

 Brand image is a term that some B2B marketers are reluctant to use.
 In many B2B sales or manufacturing businesses, the concept of “brand” is questioned.
 The addition of the term “image” (popular in B2C) is likely to perpetuate the misconception among skeptics that branding is too soft a discipline to create any actual revenue.